Until recently, it was a lot harder to analyze unstructured data, due to the hundreds of human hours required to wade through it by hand.

 The below is an example of how aspect-based sentiment analysis works on reviews of Drift software:

-Let’s take a look at some of the most powerful solutions.
+Now, let’s take a look at some of the most powerful solutions for analyzing unstructured data:

 Best for: Companies that want an easy-to-use text analysis SaaS solution that can be modified and scaled to any need.